DataDog/documentation/content/en/dashboards/widgets/heatmap.md

 They allow you to:

 * Clip the y-axis to specific ranges.
 * Automatically change y-axis bounds based on an absolute value threshold.
-This threshold can be applied to one of both ends of the graph (lower and upper) in order to remove "outlier" series.
+This threshold can be applied to one or both ends of the graph (lower and upper) to remove the "outlier" series.
 * Change the y-axis scale from linear to log, pow, or sqrt.

 Change the Y-axis scale by expanding the *Y-Axis Controls* button.